Now is a Good Time for a Comprehensive Insurance Review

 Consider a Personal Risk Analysis

 When was the last time your current broker or insurer offered to review your insurance program?
-A Marsh Personal Risk Advisor can set up a complimentary personal risk analysis to identify any potential coverage gaps in your insurance program and answer any questions you may have.
+A MMA PCS Personal Risk Advisor can set up a complimentary personal risk analysis to identify any potential coverage gaps in your insurance program and answer any questions you may have.

 *Please keep in mind that you may need to set your heat above 55 degrees when you’re away in extreme weather conditions and depending on how well your home is insulated.
 Insurance policies require that reasonable care must be taken to maintain heat, or water must be shut off and all systems and appliances must be drained.